-2.4 Connect Conveying (flex) Hose
+2.4 Connect Conveying (flex) Hoses - Figure 7Refer to Page 42, Figure 51 for hose sizes.

-2.4.1 Connect the smaller diameter flex hose between the cabinet hopper pipe adaptor and reclaimer inlet.
-Connect the larger diameter hose between the reclaimer outlet and dust-collector inlet.
-It is easier to slip the hose over the adaptor and create a tighter seal if the first two or three inches of wire are removed from the inside of the hose.
+- 2.4.1 Connect the two smallest-diameter flexible conveying hoses between the cabinet hopper transition tubes and wye pipe adaptor.
+It is easier to slip the hose over the adaptor and to create a tighter seal if the first two or three inches of wire are removed from the inside of the hose.
 Use care not to damage the hose.
-Clamp flex hose securely in position with worm clamps provided.
-NOTE: The wire helps dissipate static electricity in the conveying hose and helps ground each segment.
+NOTE: The hose wire helps dissipate static electricity in the conveying hose and helps ground each segment.
 In order for the hose wire to dissipate static electricity, the wire must touch the metal of each segment.
+Clamp the flex hose securely with worm clamps provided. - 2.4.2 Connect the intermediate diameter flex hose between the wye pipe and reclaimer inlet adaptor.
+Clamp the flex hose securely with worm clamps provided. - 2.4.3 The largest diameter hose attaches to the reclaimer outlet, which will be connected later.